The Fitbit Ace 3 is a great fitness tracker for your little one - CNN Underscored

 The who, what and how

-Who this is for: The Fitbit Ace 3 is for any child six or older and is perfect for someone who needs more motivation to stay active.
+Who this is for: The Fitbit Ace 3 is for any child 6 or older and is perfect for someone who needs more motivation to stay active.
 It even has built-in alarms and timers to help keep your kid on track.

 What you need to know: At $79.95, the Fitbit Ace 3 is more expensive than other kid-friendly or low-end fitness trackers.
-It will count steps, track sleeping habits, monitor activity minutes and even has bedtime reminders so your child stays on track.
-With the Ace 3 you’re getting a device built on the back of the experience Fitbit has in the activity tracker industry, as well as parental controls in the Fitbit app for your child’s account.
+It will count steps, track sleeping habits and monitor activity minutes, and it even has bedtime reminders so your child stays on track.
+With the Ace 3 you’re getting a device built on the back of the experience Fitbit has in the activity tracker industry, not to mention parental controls in the Fitbit app for your child’s account.

 How it compares: There’s not a lot of competition when it comes to fitness trackers for kids.
-Garmin’s Vivofit Jr. 2 comes to mind as it uses the same toy-like approach to make it attractive to a younger user.
-As for the rest of Fitbit’s lineup, short of lacking a heart rate tracker and the advanced sensors found on the Fitbit Sense, the Ace 3 can track and record steps, sleep, and activity.
-The Ace 3 shines with controls, on device and off, along with an attractive build that isn’t bulky.
+Garmin’s Vivofit Jr. 2 comes to mind, as it uses the same toylike approach to make it attractive to a younger user.
+As for the rest of Fitbit’s lineup, short of lacking a heart rate tracker and the advanced sensors found on the Fitbit Sense, the Ace 3 can track and record steps, sleep and activity.
+The Ace 3 shines with controls, on-device and off, along with an attractive build that isn’t bulky.

 The Ace 3 looks like a toy, but it’s so much more

-Fitbit is clear on who the Ace 3 is for: kids six years old and above.
-And on first impressions, the Ace 3 looks like a toy or rather a device that can take a tumble with the elementary crowd.
-The Ace 3 comes in either black and sport red or cosmic blue and astro green.
-Those color combinations refer to the color of the one-size-fits-all band, and not the tracker itself.
+Fitbit is clear on who the Ace 3 is for: kids 6 years old and above.
+And on first impressions, the Ace 3 looks like a toy or a device that can take a tumble with the elementary crowd.
+The Ace 3 comes in either Black and Sport Red or Cosmic Blue and Astro Green.
+Those color combinations refer to the color of the one-size-fits-all band and not the tracker itself.

 The tracker is a small rectangle that comes out of the band, which means you can get new bands to mix things up.
-No doubt, your kids will show an interest in the Minions bands that Fitbit will release later this summer.
+No doubt your kids will show an interest in the Minions bands that Fitbit will release later this summer.
 Ultimately it gives your child different color combinations and options.
-It’s also a nice feature given that kids can be rough on gadgets, so if the band were to break you’re not faced with the decision of replacing the entire tracker.
+It’s also a nice feature, given that kids can be rough on gadgets, so if the band were to break, you’re not faced with the decision of replacing the entire tracker.

-The Ace 3 itself is about 1.47-inches long and about half of that space is taken up by a black and white touch screen.
-The housing itself is fully waterproof and there’s even a water lock feature built in that prevents accidental touches whenever water touches the screen.
+The Ace 3 itself is about 1.47 inches long, and about half of that space is taken up by a black-and-white touch screen.
+The housing itself is fully waterproof, and there’s even a water lock feature built in that prevents accidental touches whenever water hits the screen.

 We tested a total of two Ace 3 units over three weeks.
 One was worn by a child in the third grade, and another by a child in the fifth grade.
 Their wrists greatly vary in size, but the bands fit both of them without having too much material left over on the thinner wrist.
 The bands are made of a soft rubber material that bends and folds easily.
 It’s comfortable, or at least we didn’t receive any complaints during testing.
-It truly is a one size fits all band for kids and the tracker itself won’t apply pressure to the wrist itself.
+It truly is a one-size-fits-all band for kids, and the tracker itself won’t apply pressure to the wrist.

-The housing for the tracker has a cutout on each side, giving your child’s fingers a place to touch the side of the Ace 3 and activate the buttons used to wake and control the tracker, in addition to tapping and swiping on the touchscreen.
+The housing for the tracker has a cutout on each side, giving your child’s fingers a place to touch the side of the Ace 3 and activate the buttons used to wake and control the tracker, in addition to tapping and swiping on the touch screen.
 For example, one way to wake the Ace 3 is to press each side of it.
 The screen will light up and a short vibration will follow, letting the wearer know the device is awake.
-The Ace 3’s screen will also light up each time your child raises their wrist as if they are checking the time.
+The Ace 3’s screen will also light up each time your child raises their wrist as if they’re checking the time.

-With the screen on, your child can swipe up or down on it to navigate through various menus, settings and view their daily fitness stats.
+With the screen on, your child can swipe up or down on it to navigate through various menus and settings and to view their daily fitness stats.
 Going back a screen is done by pressing on the sides of the tracker.
 The interface is fun and interactive, with big text.
 It’s clear that it was designed to be simple for a child to navigate and understand.
 Swiping between options isn’t as fast as you’d experience on the Fitbit Sense, but keep in mind this is a basic device and it doesn’t need to be fast to be impressive.

-The Ace 3 has a new sleep mode with a do not disturb built-in, when enabled it prevents any alerts and messages on your child’s phone or tablet from waking them.
+The Ace 3 has a new sleep mode with a “do not disturb” setting built in; when enabled, it prevents any alerts and messages on your child’s phone or tablet from waking them.
 It also prevents the screen from lighting up every time the child’s arm moves.
-Alternatively, your child can turn on do not disturb when they’re in school so they aren’t distracted.
-That’s helpful for both at home and in-person learning.
+Alternatively, your child can turn on “do not disturb” when they’re in school so they aren’t distracted.
+That’s helpful for both at-home and in-person learning.

 Charging the Ace 3 can be done with it in or out of the band.
 Included in the box is a small USB cable with a charging pad that’s specific to the Ace 3.
 It’s proprietary (as we’ve come to expect from Fitbit), but it’s as simple as placing the Ace 3 on the business end of the cable — plug it in and you’re set.